OpenDreamKit/OpenDreamKit.github.io/_posts/2019-08-25-MathDataWorkshop-Report.md

 ## Future

-The workshop was successful and organisation is underway for a second installment in spring of 2020.
+The workshop was very successful even with the somewhat limited outside participation (indeed that was probably a factor in the success).
+As an effect, an outside member of the math data community has bid for a second installment in spring of 2020 in Slovenia and organisation is underway for that.